-Journal Articles
+Journal Articles (Print)

-Use this format for citing articles found in journals that exist in print.
-Even if you used an electronic database to find the article, you do not need to say so in the citation.
+Use this format for citing articles found in journals that exist in print, even if you used an electronic database to find the article.

-9. Author's first and last name, "Title of Article in Quotation Marks," Title of Journal in Italics [volume] ## (year): page number.
+Author's first and last name, "Title of Article in Quotation Marks," Title of Journal in Italics [volume] ## (year): page number.

-9. Ted Campbell, "Christian Tradition, John Wesley, and Evangelicalism," Anglican Theological Review 74 (1992): 56.
+Ted Campbell, "Christian Tradition, John Wesley, and Evangelicalism," Anglican Theological Review 74 (1992): 56.